-Michael Rouse is vice president, diversity, philanthropy and community affairs for Toyota Motor Sales (TMS), U.S.A., Inc. He is responsible for corporate diversity and inclusion, philanthropy, community relations, department strategic and long-range planning, the Toyota Vehicle Museum, and the Toyota Video Production Center.
+Michael Rouse is vice president, diversity, philanthropy and community affairs and president, Toyota U.S.A.
+Foundation for Toyota Motor Sales (TMS), U.S.A., Inc. He is responsible for corporate diversity and inclusion, philanthropy, community relations, department strategic and long-range planning, the Toyota Vehicle Museum, and the Toyota Video Production Center.

 Specifically, Rouse’s philanthropic responsibilities include the oversight of Toyota’s key national programs focusing on education, the environment and safety including: the Toyota International Teacher program, a professional development, overseas study program for secondary school educators; Toyota Driving Expectations, a safe-driving program aimed at young teen drivers and their parents; significant scholarship program support for organizations such as UNCF, the Hispanic Scholarship Fund, and the American Indian College Fund.
 Also he is responsible for Toyota’s very successful social media-based 100 Cars for Good initiative.
 Additionally, he manages the company’s diversity and inclusion staff which focuses on internal development, business partnering groups, diversifying the dealer organization for Toyota and Lexus, and ensuring accountability for diversity and inclusion among all of the officers of TMS.